Castlenine/svelte-aoe/README.md

 | `rootMargin`  | `string` in pixel (`px`) or percentage (`%`) | `0px`         |
 | `threshold`   | `number`, `number[]` between `0` and `1.0`   | `0.3`         |

 `root` is the element that is used as the viewport for checking visibility of the target.
 Must be the ancestor of the target.
 Defaults to the browser viewport if not specified or if `null`.
-Defaults to `null` (browser viewport).

 `rootMargin` is the margin around the root.
 Can have values similar to the CSS margin property, e.g. `"10px 20px 30px 40px"` (top, right, bottom, left).
 The values can be percentages.
 Defaults to `'0px'` (no margin).